jcayzac/armv7-functions/README.md

 Preprocessor macros
 -------------------

-These preprocessor macros, when defined, change the behaviour of the code:
+Several preprocessor macros, when defined, change the behaviour of the code.
+See <code>config.h</code> and <code>config-defaults.h</code> for details…

-* __QUICK_AND_DIRTY_NORMALIZATION__: only use a very rough approximation when normalizing quantities.